 Have you ever made a chimichurri sauce?
-It’s an Argentinean sauce or condiment, similar to pesto, that south americans use to marinade or serve over steak.
+It’s an Argentinean sauce or condiment, similar to pesto, that South Americans use to marinade or serve over steak.
 It also goes great on fish, chicken, or even pasta!
 Traditional chimichurri sauces have parsley, cilantro, and oregano, like this one here.
-I’ve changed things up a bit and used mint in place of the cilantro and I absolutely love it so much I could drink it every morning for breakfast….okay, that is al little too far but seriously?
+I’ve changed things up a bit and used mint in place of the cilantro and I absolutely love it so much I could drink this Mint Chimichurri every morning for breakfast….okay, that is al little too far but seriously?
 This sauce is straight #crack.

-Try this sauce as soon as possible.
+Try this Mint Chimichurri as soon as possible.
 Serve it over grilled rack of lamb, greek lamb meatballs, a lamb burger, over chicken, a white flakey fish, or even some brown rice pasta with seared shrimp!
 The possibilities are really endless!

 - 1 cup coarsley chopped mint leaves

 - 1/4 tsp. crushed red pepper